Moisés Arias: 2006–2012: Early work & child stardom

 Arias and his brother directed a series of YouTube films under the user name Moiswashere.
 In 2009, they worked on a film called Motocross Madness.

-In mid-2012, Arias filmed The Kings of Summer, which had its premiere on January 19, 2013, at the 2013 Sundance Film Festival to positive reviews.
-That year, he appeared in the film Ender's Game, starring with Asa Butterfield, Abigail Breslin and Harrison Ford.

 In 2012, Arias co-founded MSFTSrep, a youth collective and fashion brand alongside Jaden Smith, Willow Smith, and Mateo Arias.

+2013–present

+In 2013, Arias co-starred in The Kings of Summer, which had its premiere on January 19, 2013, at the 2013 Sundance Film Festival to positive reviews.
+Arias later expressed that it was one of his favorite films that he's done and deemed the film to be "the turning point in my career."
+Also that year, he appeared in a prominent supporting role in the science fiction film Ender's Game, starring Asa Butterfield, Abigail Breslin and Harrison Ford.

 In March 2019, Arias played Poe in the CBS film Five Feet Apart, starring with Cole Sprouse.

 In 2024, Arias appeared in the Amazon Prime Video series Fallout, based on the video game series of the same name.

+Personal life

 In May 2014, Arias, who was 20, was photographed shirtless sitting on a bed with 13-year-old Willow Smith, who was clothed.
 The photo triggered an investigation into the Smith family by the Los Angeles County Department of Children and Family Services.
 The family was cleared.